 ACTIVITY LOCATION: A USEFUL MEANING FOR DEFINING SOME COUNTABLE NOUNS

 Yet meaning can be used in another way to help us discover countability.
 Rather than looking for very wide meanings of all countable or uncountable nouns, it is possible to look for smaller meanings belonging to subgroups of nouns – different meanings for different subgroups.
-In an earlier post I identified a subgroup of countable nouns that all stand for action outcomes (the actions themselves being expressed by the same nouns used uncountably), and later posts will look at subtypes and substance locations.
+Other posts within this blog show how countable nouns can stand for “action outcomes” (the actions themselves being expressed by the same nouns used uncountably – see 14.
+Countable Noun Meanings 1), for subtypes (23.
+Countable Noun Meanings 3), and for “substance locations” (43.
+Countable Noun Meanings 4).
 This post is about another countable meaning of nouns that are both uncountable and countable: activity locations.